Convert DBF files to CSV, DataFrames, HDF5 tables, and SQL tables. Python3 compatible.

 Note on Empty/Bad Data

-This package attempts to convert most blank strings and poorly formatted values to an empty value of your choosing.
+This package attempts to convert blank strings and poorly formatted values to an empty value of your choosing (almost, see below).
 This is controlled by the na keyword argument to all export functions.
-The default for CSV is an empty string (‘’), and for all other exports, it is ‘nan’ which converts empty/bad values to float('nan').
-NOTE The exception here is that float/int columns always use float('nan') for all missing values for DBF->SQL->DataFrame conversion purposes.
-Pandas has very powerful functions for working with missing data, including converting NaN to other values (e.g. empty strings).
+The default for CSV is an empty string (‘’), and for all other exports, it is ‘nan’ which is converted to float('nan').
+NOTE The exception here is that float/int columns always use float('nan') for all missing values for DBF->SQL->DF conversion purposes.
+Pandas has very powerful methods and algorithms for working with missing data, including converting NaN to other values (e.g. empty strings).

-Use the to_csv method to export the data to a CSV file.
-This method requires the name of a CSV file as an input.
+To export the data to a CSV file, use the to_csv method, which takes the name of a CSV file as an input.
 The default behavior is to append new data to an existing file, so be careful if the file already exists.
-The chunksize keyword argument controls the frequency that the file buffer will be flushed, which may not be necessary.
+If chunksize is passed as a keyword argument, the file buffer will be flushed after processing that many records.
+(May not be necessary.)
 The na keyword changes the value used for missing/bad entries (default is ‘’).
 The keyword header is a boolean that controls writing of the column names as the first row of the CSV file.
 The encoding of the resulting CSV file is determined by the codec that is set when opening the DBF file, see Loading.

 In : dbf = Dbf5('fake_file_name.dbf') In : dbf.to_csv('junk.csv')

 If you are unhappy with the default CSV output of this module, Pandas also has very powerful CSV export capabilities for DataFrames.